Viewtiful Joe

-Viewtiful Joe (ビューティフル ジョー, Byūtifuru Jō) is a side scrolling beat 'em up video game franchise created by Japanese game designer Hideki Kamiya.
-It is primarily developed and published by Capcom and its subsidiary Clover Studio.
+Viewtiful Joe (ビューティフル ジョー, Byūtifuru Jō) is a side-scrolling beat 'em up video game franchise created by Japanese game designer Hideki Kamiya.
+It follows avid movie-goer Joe, who is pulled into the world of the movies to become the superhero "Viewtiful Joe".
+The series is published by Capcom and was primarily developed by its subsidiary Clover Studio.
+The series has been largely dormant since the 2005 game Viewtiful Joe: Double Trouble!, however its characters have made appearances in later Capcom fighting games.